twitter-archive/libkestrel/README.md

 ## JournaledQueue

-A JournaledQueue is an optionally-journaled queue built on top of `ConcurrentBlockingQueue` that may have multiple "readers", each of which may have multiple consumers.
+A JournaledQueue is a journaled queue that may have multiple "readers", each of which may have multiple consumers.

 ### Puts

-When an item is added to a queue, it's journaled and passed on to any readers.
-There is always at least one reader, and the reader contains the actual in-memory queue.
+When an item is added to a queue, it's journaled and notifiation is passed on to any readers.
+There is always at least one reader, and the reader knows its current location in the memory-mapped journal file.
 If there are multiple readers, they behave as multiple independent queues, each receiving a copy of each item added to the `JournaledQueue`, but sharing a single journal.
-They may have different policies on memory use, queue size limits, and item expiration.
+They may have different policies on queue size limits, item expiration, and error handling.

 ### Gets